TheJaredWilcurt/inkline.io/src/views/docs/forms/RadioView/template.md

 }
 ~~~

-By setting the `custom` property to `false`, the checkboxes use the browser's default design.
+By setting the `custom` property to `false`, the radios use the browser's default design.

 <i-radio-group v-model="selectedCustomFalse">
     <i-radio :custom="false" value="Football">Football</i-radio>